SoloQuest 3: The Snow King's Bride: Contents

-SoloQuest 3: The Snow King's Bride is a solo adventure in which the player character must accompany Brunhild the Boisterous through rugged mountainous terrain to her husband-to-be in Valhalavalla.
+SoloQuest 3: The Snow King's Bride is a solo adventure in which the player character must escort Brunhild the Boisterous through the mountains to her betrothed in Valhalavalla.

 Reception

 William Peschel reviewed The Snow King's Bride in The Space Gamer No. 62.
 Peschel commented that "The Snow King's Bride is a worthwhile investment for those who want a solo adventure."

 Oliver Dickinson reviewed SoloQuest 3: The Snow King's Bride for White Dwarf #42, giving it an overall rating of 8 out of 10, and stated that "I found this an extremely varied and enjoyable scenario, which could well provide an episode in the career of some favourite character."